 The employer could make a change to the employee’s contract of employment, reducing the number of days the employee is required to work in a year.
 This would be similar to the contract of a term-time employee that says they are only required to work term-time.

-The pay of a member who earns £20,001 a year, whose contract was changed to say that they are only required to work 360 days a year, would reduce to £19,727.
+The pay of a member who earns £20,001 a year, whose contract was changed to say that they are only required to work 360 days a year would reduce to £19,727.
 If the member wanted to purchase the equivalent of the pension they would have built up for five days work, they could do so by paying an A P C. This would be at the whole cost to the member unless the employer voluntarily agreed to contribute towards the cost of that A P C. See section 5.3 for further details.

 If the employee has 2008 Scheme membership, this method could reduce their final pay.
 This depends on how the administering authority treats employees who are required to work less than 365 days per year.
 If the administering authority treats this change as a reduction in final pay, Regulations 8 to 10 of the L G P S (Benefits, Membership and Contributions) Regulations 2007 would apply.
 The final pay used to work out the member’s pre-1 April 2014 benefits would be the best out of the last three years or, if the pay reduction occurred in the 10 years before leaving, the average of any three consecutive years ending on 31 March in the last 13 years.